-Why we love them: Finger waves are one of the most timeless ’90s black hairstyles.
-They flaunt an S-shape that adds personality and sass to your look.
-Not to mention, they’re a gorgeous pick for anyone with short hair that’s looking to embrace an old-Hollywood glam vibe.
+Why we love it: Finger waves are one of the most timeless ’90s Black hairstyles.
+They flaunt an S-shape that adds personality and sass to your look, and they’re a gorgeous pick for anyone with short hair that’s looking to embrace an old-Hollywood glam vibe.

 Why we love it: Short pixie cuts work wonders to accentuate your features.
 You’ll also be able to play with the length and angles for a customized look.

-Why we love them: Sleek strands are always on-trend, and pairing them with swooped bangs takes your look to the next level.
-We also dig that they help you emulate one of the most popular singers of the ’90s.
+Why we love it: Sleek strands are always on-trend, and pairing them with swooped bangs takes your look to the next level that embodies the ‘90s.

 How to get the look: Consult with your stylist about cutting your fringe at an angle.
 Your bangs should slightly cover one of your eyes to really nail the look.

-How to get the look: Play it safe and leave this haircut to the hands of your stylist.
+How to get the look: Play it safe and leave this haircut in the hands of your stylist.

-Why we love them: Jumbo box braids are a chic style that minimizes your time in the styling chair.
-They make it oh-so-easy to rock a beautiful woven pattern with a bold and playful finish.
+Why we love it: Jumbo box braids are a chic style that minimizes your time in the styling chair (versus average size box braids).

 Why we love it: A sock bun with baby hairs is a classic updo style that helps you maintain a polished and put-together appearance.
 The pairing also works in your favor to keep your strands tucked away while adding a bit of flair to your look.

-Why we love it: A silk press is a natural hairstyle that gives your locks movement, body, and a shiny finish.
+Why we love it: A silk press is a natural hairstyle that gives your strands movement, body, and a shiny finish.
 Plus, it requires less heat than the traditional press and curl look.

-Why we love them: Bantu knots are a stunning protective style that allow you to rock mini buns throughout your mane.
-This style also serves as a chic way to call attention to your features.
+Why we love it: Bantu knots are a stunning protective style that allow you to rock mini buns throughout your mane.

-Why we love them: Spiral curls provide your mane with a bouncy and well-defined look.
-We also dig that they put your texture on full display.
+Why we love it: Spiral curls provide your mane with a bouncy and well-defined look, and they also put your texture on full display.

 Why we love it: A buzz cut is the true definition of low-maintenance styling.
 This style is simple, chic, and you don’t have to worry about spending hours in the mirror to perfect it each day.

-How to get the look: Consult with your stylist about cutting off your hair.
-You can also get creative and add a little scalp-design element into the mix.
+How to get the look: Consult with your stylist about cutting off your hair, and you can also get creative and add a little scalp-design element into the mix.